W.D. (Rusty) Russell, Q.C., B.A., LL.B.

 Douglas has been active supporting community projects including Big Brothers, YMCA of Simcoe/Muskoka, Couchiching Jubilee House, the Couchiching Conservancy and was named to the Order of Orillia in 2011.

-During his years at the firm, Michael has handled municipal defence work for various insurance companies.
-He regularly appears before the Superior Court of Justice, the Divisional Court and the Ontario Court of Appeal and has also handled cases before the Ontario Drainage Referee and the Ontario Human Rights Tribunal.
+During his years at the firm, Michael handled municipal defence work for various insurance companies.
+He regularly appeared before the Superior Court of Justice, the Divisional Court and the Ontario Court of Appeal and has also handled cases before the Ontario Drainage Referee and the Ontario Human Rights Tribunal.

 Ext.
 245 firstname.lastname@example.org

-William Koughan was called to the bar in 1987 and joined the firm the same year.
+William (Bill) Koughan was called to the bar in 1987 and joined the firm the same year.
+Bill’s principal areas of practice include residential and commercial real estate, corporate/commercial law, wills and estates.
+Bill’s corporate/commercial practice involves corporate acquisitions and mergers, corporate financing and commercial leasing.
 His municipal law practice focuses primarily on land use planning and development under the Planning Act, development charges and the law as it applies to municipalities in accordance with the Municipal Act, 2001.
-William regularly appears before the Ontario Municipal Board and other administrative tribunals on behalf of municipalities and private sector clients.
-He has previously delivered papers and participated in municipal seminars involving a wide range of municipal law matters.
+Bill has previously delivered papers and participated in municipal seminars involving a wide range of municipal law matters.
 He’s also a past president of the Orillia & District Big Brothers Association.

 Ext.
 237 email@example.com